Don’t follow leaders; watch the parking meters. – Bob Dylan

 Not just any rogue or anti-hero can properly be termed a trickster.
 The true trickster’s trickery calls into question fundamental assumptions about the way the world is organized, and reveals the possibility of transforming them (even if often for ignoble ends)…and his interest in entering the societal game is not to provide the safety-valve that makes it tolerable, but to question, manipulate, and disrupt its rules…the trickster pushes the limits of the unorthodox in order to transform reality—and as such is distinct from, in many respects the opposite of, the fool.

-America (I’m not speaking here of Native America) has no original mythological figures, because the nation and the idea of America were formed within a demythologized, monotheistic imagination.
+America (I’m not speaking here of Native America) has no original mythological figures, because invaders from other lands formed the nation and the idea of America within a de-mythologized, monotheistic imagination.
 So, as Hyde writes, “If the spiritual world is dominated by a single high god opposed by a single embodiment of evil then the ancient trickster disappears.”

 But the psyche has a fundamental need to see images of its archetypal nature.
 If the pagan imagination of the earth itself is no longer capable of offering up these figures – that is, if we can no longer perceive them – then modern culture, in its weakened imagination, will still provide them for us.
 But these figures (the American Hero, for example) are as diminished, one-dimensional and monolithic as the societies that they are born in.